Let’s jump in and learn:

 - Scrambling or Shuffling

 Interest in data anonymization continues to increase as privacy concerns grow.
-Because data anonymization allows for de-identifying original confidential data, it helps organizations meet strict privacy mandates from private, industry, and government rules regarding data protection.
-In addition, if data is anonymized and an organization suffers a breach, there is no requirement to report it, because no sensitive information has been leaked.
+Because data anonymization allows for de-identifying original confidential data, it helps organizations meet strict privacy mandates from private, industry, and government rules that impact data protection.
+In addition, if data is anonymized and an organization suffers a breach, there is no requirement to report it, because technically no sensitive information has been leaked.

 Personal data that has been rendered anonymous in such a way that the individual is not or no longer identifiable is no longer considered personal data.
 For data to be truly anonymized, the anonymization must be irreversible.General Data Protection Regulation’s directive on data anonymization